 What is a communications strategy?

-Simply put, a communications strategy is how a business intends to use PR and marketing to reach their target audience.
+Simply put, a communications strategy is how a business intends to use PR and marketing to reach its target audience.
 A basic strategy will include your business objectives, the key messages that you want to communicate, how you intend to reach your target audience, and of course details on the target audience you’re trying to reach.

 5 reasons to have a communications strategy:

-If you’re still sat on the fence about whether you need one, here are my top 5 reasons to have one:
+Here are my top 5 reasons to have one:

 - Target different audiences effectively: You will have a list of key stakeholders – all with different ways they like to be kept informed.
 A communications strategy will keep you focussed on what works for each group.
 Your target audiences are the people that are going to buy from you or help champion your business, so being confident that you’re targeting the right people with the right messages, in the right format, is crucial.

 - Work smarter not harder: There are many different ways to spread your message.
 Having them all in one place will help you to settle on which activities to prioritise so that you aren’t continuously pulled in different directions.

 - Make things happen: A communications strategy (and plan) is a great way to make things happen.
 You can see where you need help and can delegate responsibility.

 - Be a better leader and spot opportunities: Having a communications strategy and plan in place also allows you to spot any opportunities which may have otherwise been missed.
 As communications professionals, we always look at ways we can add value to your business and maximise your opportunities – by having everything written down allows us to spot any wins that would help boost your business.

 Is a communications plan the same as a strategy?
 Do you need both?